 The Daily News Cheer Fund could not survive without the generosity of its volunteers, and individuals who give their time, energy and love to make children’s holidays brighter.
 Businesses and organizations are an important part of our success, and it couldn’t be done without their and your assistance.

-The year 2011 was the 100th anniversary of the Daily News Cheer Fund, and was a huge celebration of people helping people, and caring for their neighbors.
+The year 2016 is the 105th anniversary of the Daily News Cheer Fund, and we are hoping to have a huge celebration of people helping people, and caring for their neighbors.
 James Caskey, his wife Mabel, Walter Lowe, and all others that have passed on before us are sure to be proud of The Daily News Cheer Fund, its dedicated volunteers, and the organization’s accomplishments in helping our own.